Uites Decry Basic dues Increment Proposal

 Before the proposal, UI students occupying school hostels were paying a sum of N3,000 which covered the welfare of students as a whole.
 Towards the end of second semester, a souvenir in form of a book is given to the residents.
 A student who pleaded anonymity expressed her thoughts on the issue.
 In her words,

-“I am thinking they should wait to see if the hostel fees will be increased before they increase the hall dues because we can't be thinking of hall fee increment then we'll also be thinking of hall dues.
+“I am thinking they should wait to see if the hostel fees will be increased before they increase the hall dues because we can't be thinking of hall fee increment then we will also be thinking of hall dues.
 That N5,000 is too much.
 I heard a rumor that hostel fees might increase, if they increase the dues they must give us more than book ooo”

 In a chat with this anonymous source, a resident of one of the school hostels opined that the increment in basic hall due should be on hold as there is a tendency for the hall fees to be increased.
 Having to deal with an increased hall fee and hall dues put students on a thin line.
 She also stressed that if the proposal is approved, then the hall package (book) must also be reviewed.